Albakkour/Intelligent-Autonomous-Systems/technologies/SkiROS2/skiros2_pyrobosim_lib/docs/2_Problem_2_Waste_Disposal.md

 ## 2.4 Closing the Dumpster

 As a final step we need to close the dumpster and we are done.
+Again, the skill is provided by the file [../skiros2_pyrobosim_lib/xtra_advanced_skills.py](../skiros2_pyrobosim_lib/xtra_advanced_skills.py).
 # Next

 Continue with the [next problem, the table setting problem](3_Problem_3_Table_Setting.md).